 Cover and allow to cure fully (~72 hours) before using.

 I absolutely love how this piece turned out!
 The high gloss resin is the perfect contrast to the natural and rustic driftwood slices.
 I’m picturing this same idea on a larger scale, as a side table or beach-themed coffee table.
 However, Jane is already clamoring for a DIY serving tray of her own, so I may just need to make it as a Christmas or birthday gift for her.

 We hope you enjoyed this DIY serving tray tutorial using EnviroTex Lite Pour-On Resin.
-We’d love for you to check out these other tutorials of ours including this leafy DIY resin paperweight and these beautiful lavender flower pendants.

 Jane and Sonja are sisters, moms and lifelong craft addicts both living near Toronto, Canada with their families.
 They share their love of creativity, nature and coastal DIY ideas on their blog Sustain My Craft Habit.
 They craft and decorate their homes using repurposed and upcycled items and materials found in nature.